-- From outside of vehicle, remove filler located inside rubber seal to ease damaged windshield removal. - From inside of vehicle, push against the top L.H. side corner of windshield for the removal of a R.H. side windshield.
-If the L.H. side windshield had to be removed, you would have to push against the top R. H. side corner.
+- Remove the wiper arms of the affected windshield. - 2.
+To ease damaged windshield removal, remove the rubber locking strips from the rubber extrusion. - From inside of vehicle, push against the top L.H. side corner of windshield for the removal of a R.H. side windshield.
+If the L.H. side windshield had to be removed, you would have to push against the top R.H. side corner.

-We are referring to the L.H and R.H. side as viewed from the inside of the vehicle.
+We are referring to the L.H. and R.H. side as viewed from the inside of the vehicle.

-- At the same time, another person gradually lifts the rubber lip from the vehicle exterior using a plastic spatula from top to bottom. - Remove the entire damaged windshield and broken glass if applicable. - If applicable, using a screwdriver or metal rod, remove black butyl sealant residue from rubber seal then clean with Sika 205.
+- 4. At the same time, another person gradually lifts the rubber lip from the vehicle exterior using a plastic spatula from top to bottom. - 5.
+Remove the entire damaged windshield and broken glass if applicable. - Clean the rubber extrusion channel with Standox anti-silicone.
+Refer to heading "Windshield Installation" in this section for instructions on how to reinstall windshield.

-Windshield Installation